firogh/notes/philosophy/epistemology.md

 No silver bullet.
 The Mythical Man-Month Object-Oriented Analysis and Design with Applications The philosophy of software design
+## Detail complexcity and dynamic complexcity
+See chapter 20 Rewriting the Code of The Fifith discipline.

 ## Code complete 2
 In my view, it’s so important that Software’s Primary Technical Imperative has to be managing complexity.